erossini/agile/waterfall/waterfall.md

     * everyone will be on the same page about what to do in each phase
     * new project team members can read these documents to familiarize themselves with the project quickly
     * you can use it as references when presenting progress reports to clients
-- _Suitable for small projects_: in smal project the requirements are deliverables are less likely to change.
+- _Suitable for small projects_: in small project the requirements are deliverables are less likely to change.
 As the project scope is fixed, you can proceed through each development stage seamlessly.

 ### Cons